DeC0rtez/SC_ChatBot/README.md

 A group project for the 2004 Symbolic Computation class instructed by Petr Švarný at Prague College.

 ## Objective
-To create a basic ChatBot in Clojure which can be adapted expanded upon according to requirements.
+To create a basic ChatBot in Clojure which can be adapted and expanded upon according to requirements.

 ## Requirements
 * Working Clojure REPL on system